Treatment Control

 - What additional variables you might measure

-Power Analysis Introduction
+Power Analysis Wrap up

-Power is an important aspect of experimental design:
+- Power is an important aspect of experimental design:

 - Low power → higher likelihood of type II error (1-β)